vincekd/comment-tags/README.md

   * `C-c c r` to filter to tags in all buffers by a word or phrase

 ## TODO:
-  * Ability to alter faces for different tags.
+  * Ability to customize faces/colors for different tags.
   * Filter tags with search of comment text.